Peperomia dolabriformis [pep-er-ROH-mee-uh, doh-la-brih-FOR-miss], is a shrubby succulent Peperomia plant with purse-shaped foliage and woody stems.

 Peperomia dolabriformis is a shrubby succulent with thick fleshy light-green leaves folded in half upward and fused along the dark green margins creating a narrow dark green window.

 It’s native to the warm valleys of Peru.
 Peperomia Dolabriformis is part of the Peperomia genus.

-Plants in this genus are commonly called radiator plants.
+All plants in the Peperomia genus are commonly called “Radiator plants.”